Maid of Honor Speech for Sister

 "Hi everyone.
 I'm Danielle, and the word 'step-sister' has never quite felt right when it comes to my relationship with Ashley.
 The 'step' implies a distance that simply doesn't exist.

+Ashley, you are the sister I would have chosen out of anyone in the world.
 Please raise your glasses to Ashley and Brandon—to family: the one we're born into and the one we build.
 Cheers!"

 12. The Reserved Sister's Big Moment